Break (carriage)

 A break or brake is an open horse-drawn carriage commonly used in the 19th and early 20th centuries.
 It is a heavy four-wheeled vehicle with a high seat for the driver, pulled by two or four horses.
-Originally, it was used to break young horses to drive or for exercise, so it didn't have much body and was less finished than a formal carriage.
+Originally, it was used to break young horses to drive or for exercise, so it did not have much body and was less finished than a formal carriage.
 Starting in the mid-1800s, the break became popular as a gentleman-driven (Note: Gentleman-driven: owner-driven as opposed to driven by a coachman or staff member who would have been those who broke, trained and exercised a gentleman's horses.) carriage and many variations appeared.
 Originally spelled break in England (from breaking horses), the spelling brake became common in the latter part of the 1800s and both spellings are used interchangeably.